ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

      success.
 Frustrated, the end user may switch to an alternate network that offers no DNS filtering against malware and phishing, potentially compromising both security and
      privacy.
-Furthermore, certificate errors train users to click through certificate errors, which is a bad security practice.
+Furthermore, certificate errors train end users to click through certificate errors, which is a bad security practice.
 To eliminate the need for an end user to click through certificate errors, an end user may manually install a local root certificate on a host device.
 Doing so, however, is also a bad security practice as it creates a security vulnerability that may be exploited by a MITM attack.
-When a manually installed local root certificate expires, the user has to (again) manually install the new local root certificate.
+When a manually installed local root certificate expires, the end user has to (again) manually install the new local root certificate.

 2. The DNS response is forged to provide an NXDOMAIN answer, causing the DNS lookup to fail.
 This approach is incompatible with DNSSEC when the client performs validation, as the forged response will fail DNSSEC checks.
 However, in deployments where the client relies on the DNS server to perform DNSSEC validation, a filtering DNS server can forge an NXDOMAIN response for a valid domain, and the client will trust it.
 This undermines the integrity guarantees of DNSSEC, as the client has no way to distinguish between a genuine and a forged response.
 Further, the end user may not understand why a domain cannot be reached and may repeatedly attempt access without success.
-Frustrated, the user may resort to using insecure methods to reach the domain, potentially compromising both security and privacy.
+Frustrated, the end user may resort to using insecure methods to reach the domain, potentially compromising both security and privacy.

 3. The extended error codes Blocked and Filtered defined in
 {{Section 4 of !RFC8914}} can be returned by a DNS server to provide